amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 BST are very similar to our previous [implementation of a tree](#Implementing-a-simple-tree-data-structure).
 However, there are some differences:

-- Nodes can have at most, only two children: left and right.
+- Nodes can have, at most, only two children: left and right.
 - Nodes values has to be ordered as `left < parent < right`.

 Here's the tree node.
 Very similar to what we did before, but we added some handy getters and setters for left and right children.
-Notice that is also keeping a reference to the parent and we update it every time add children.
+Notice is also keeping a reference to the parent, and we update it every time we add children.

 {% codeblock TreeNode.js lang:js mark:1-2,8,12,16,18,23,27,29 https://github.com/amejiarosario/dsa.js/blob/master/src/data-structures/trees/tree-node.js Code %}
 const LEFT = 0;